ratbag98/rustdle/README.md

 The solver will provide text and GUI interfaces.

-CURRENTLY THE PROJECT JUST PARSES COMMAND-LINE ARGUMENT.
+CURRENTLY THE PROJECT JUST PARSES COMMAND-LINE ARGUMENTS AND LOADS A DICTIONARY.

 ## Table of Contents (Optional)